icykoneko/ff14-fish-tracker-app/README.md

 ## Step-by-step Instructions for Updating Data
 Sometimes you forget how to do this after several months...
 Clearly the TODO list isn't getting done...

+* Generate new YAML data for new fish using: `python ./private/manageFishData.py addnew -p <NEW_PATCH_NUMBER> -x ./private/ignoredFish.txt`
+  * Add the new fish entries to the master YAML data file at a minimum before continuing.
 * Collect information from the Fish'cord regarding new fishies.
 Include only those fish with special catch conditions (such as weather or time of day), and all *big fish*.
 Update the `private/fishData.yaml` with the new additions (or changes).
   * Use the `private/fishDataTemplate.yaml` as a template for adding new records.
 For new patches, include a comment before the start of the patch additions (for readability-sake, I dunno...).
 * Update clone of `SaintCoinach` master branch, then compare with the *my-current* branch for changes.